 The key part of this story beautifully illustrates the power of Love over Fear, what I believe is the essential meaning of this image exemplar.

 Thecla left her village to travel at the side of Paul, knowing the danger of following a path that was outlawed, yet this ministry was now her life, her strength.
-Once in Syria, the President eyed this beautiful young woman and tried to take her as his own, but she resisted this powerful man by making a public scene of resistance, which he interpreted as shaming to him.
+Once in Syria, the President of the provincial council eyed this beautiful young woman and tried to take her as his own, but she rejected this powerful man by making a public scene of resistance, which he interpreted as shaming to him.
 For this, his court condemned her, sentencing her to death in the stadium where she was stripped, hands tied, and left for the wild beasts to destroy her before the cheering crowd.

 The Divine Feminine Oracle by Meggan Watterson